JamesYang007/concepts-guide/README.md

 We now know what `remove_reference_t` does (check [this](#type_traits))!
-It's just to ensure that whatever gets passed in as `T`, we want to remove any reference and then add an lvalue reference, such that `std::remove_reference_t<T>&` is truly an lvalue reference type.
+It's just to ensure that whatever gets passed in as `T`, it will be stripped of any references (&'s) and then transformed to an lvalue reference.
+This way, `std::remove_reference_t<T>&` is truly an lvalue reference type.

 The requires-expression can be used to specify variable names with certain types, and use them in expressions like `{ t == u }`.
 Note that none of these variables ever get allocated and are purely there to see if syntactically the expressions are valid!
 Lastly, the return-type-constraint (stuff followed by `->`) must be a concept starting from C++20.
-In TS version, they allow this constraint to be types, i.e. the following was allowed:
+In TS version (experimental), they allow this constraint to be types, i.e. the following was allowed:
 ```cpp
 {t == u} -> bool;
 ```